Arthur Godfrey: Radio

+Network radio star

-Godfrey became nationally known in April 1945 when, as CBS's morning-radio man in Washington, he took the microphone for a live, first-hand account of President Roosevelt's funeral procession.
+Godfrey became nationally known in April 1945 when, as CBS's morning-radio man in Washington, he took the microphone for a live, firsthand account of President Roosevelt's funeral procession.
 The entire CBS network picked up the broadcast, later preserved in the Edward R. Murrow and Fred W. Friendly record series, I Can Hear it Now.
 Unlike the tight-lipped news reporters and commentators of the day, who delivered news in an earnest, businesslike manner, Godfrey's tone was sympathetic and neighborly, lending immediacy and intimacy to his words.
 When identifying new President Harry S. Truman's car in the procession, Godfrey fervently said, in a choked voice, "God bless him, President Truman."
 Godfrey broke down in tears and cued the listeners back to the studio.
 The entire nation was moved by his emotional outburst.

-Godfrey made such an impression on the air that CBS had scheduled him for his own morning time slot on the nationwide network before Roosevelt's death.
-Arthur Godfrey Time was a Monday–Friday show that featured his monologues, interviews with various stars, music from his own in-house combo and regular vocalists.
+CBS gave Arthur Godfrey his own morning time slot on the nationwide network.
+Arthur Godfrey Time was a Monday–Friday show that featured his monologues, interviews with various stars, music from his own in-house combo, and regular vocalists.
 Godfrey's monologues and discussions were usually unscripted, and went wherever he chose.
-Arthur Godfrey Time remained a late morning staple on the CBS Radio Network schedule until 1972.
+Arthur Godfrey Time remained a late-morning staple on the CBS Radio Network schedule until 1972.

+Godfrey was known for sparking impromptu jam sessions on the air with the band, all of them first-rate musicians who could improvise on the fly.
+He often grabbed his ukulele and launched into songs the band may not have rehearsed.
+He had insisted on employing musicians in his small orchestra who would be able to accompany him quickly and "follow" him as he sang.
+At other times, he would jump into a number sung by one of the cast members and continue it, encouraging solos from various band members.
+It was further proof of his insistence on spontaneity on the air.
+He later played a baritone ukulele.
+Over time, tutored by the band's guitarist Remo Palmier, Godfrey's playing took a decidedly jazzy quality.
+Palmier, a top Manhattan studio guitarist, was also a respected jazz guitarist and the only one of Godfrey's musicians to remain with the show from its 1945 debut until the final 1972 broadcast.